ota-meshi/eslint-plugin-math/docs/rules/prefer-math-sqrt1-2.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.SQRT1_2` instead of other ways.
+This rule aims to enforce the use of `Math.SQRT1_2` instead of other ways to represent the square root of 1/2.

+`Math.SQRT1_2` provides several advantages over manual calculations:

+- **Clarity of intent**: Immediately obvious that you're using √(1/2) or 1/√2
+- **Precision**: Provides the most accurate representation available in JavaScript
+- **Performance**: Direct constant access instead of function call overhead
+- **Mathematical significance**: Represents a fundamental constant in trigonometry and linear algebra
+- **Readability**: More expressive than complex calculations

 <eslint-code-block fix>